Maxim-Mazurok/google-api-typings-generator/gapi.client.games-v1/readme.md

 Get the collection of players for the currently authenticated user.
 */
 await gapi.client.games.players.list({ collection: "collection",  });

 /*
+Associate the PGS Player principal encoded in the provided recall session id with an in-game account */ await gapi.client.games.recall.linkPersona({  });

+/*
+Delete all Recall tokens linking the given persona to any player (with or without a profile).
+*/
+await gapi.client.games.recall.resetPersona({  });

+/*
+Retrieve all Recall tokens associated with the PGS Player principal encoded in the provided recall session id.
+The API is only available for users that have active PGS Player profile.
+*/
+await gapi.client.games.recall.retrieveTokens({ sessionId: "sessionId",  });

+/*
+Delete a Recall token linking the PGS Player principal identified by the Recall session and an in-game account identified either by the 'persona' or by the token value.
+*/
+await gapi.client.games.recall.unlinkPersona({  });

+/*
 Checks whether the games client is out of date.